sbabic/swupdate/README.md

 be easy extended to introduce project specific update procedures.

-Pre- and postinstall scripts are supported, and a LUA interpreter helps to customize the update process.
+Pre- and postinstall scripts are supported, and a Lua interpreter helps to customize the update process.

 An update package is described by the sw-description file,